How To Light Photography Prints And Artwork

 Making It All Easy

-It is equally important to point out that the vast majority of mass-produced bulbs found in big-box stores are not the ones you want to purchase, in most cases.
-These bulbs are designed for general illumination in your home, not for pointing at your fine art.
+It is important to point out that the vast majority of mass-produced lightbulbs found in big-box stores are not the ones you want to purchase, in most cases.
+These bulbs are designed for general illumination in your home, not for pointing at fine art.

-Cheap bulbs are easy to spot because the CRI and R9 ratings are usually not printed on the box, and sometimes the beam angle or color temperature isn't even listed.
-They'll use terms like 'flood' or 'cool white' instead, which is anything but specific.
+Cheap bulbs are easy to spot because the CRI and R9 ratings are usually not printed on the box, and sometimes the beam angle or colour temperature isn't even listed.
+They will use terms like 'flood' or 'cool white' instead, which is not specific enough.
+Suffice it to say that if you have invested in fine art, it deserves to have quality illumination to maximize its beauty.

 For a versatile product line, SORAA® is a California company manufacturing world-class LED bulbs for a variety of applications.
 Their VIVID® series is a nice lineup of dimmable, high CRI and R9 rated bulbs in a variety of temperatures and beam angles.
 These bulbs are reasonably priced and simple to order online from a variety of bulb dealers.

 Lumicrest Professional LED Lighting, a Canadian company, are a retailer of high CRI dimmable LED bulbs in a few styles.
+My favourite is their Apturi III Beam-Adustable LED High CRI Dimmable Track Light®, which has an adjustable beam angle of 10 to 60 degrees, a CRI of 97, and is available in a number of colour temperatures and is compatible to three different track systems.
 They also retail integrated track light fixtures, track systems, and dimmers for one-stop shopping.

 A New York company called Tailored Lighting, Inc. are the manufacturers of the ColorView LED Artlight®, a track light fixture with a bulb featuring a temperature of 3150K, a CRI of 94 and a continuously adjustable beam angle from 12 degrees to 60 degrees.
 Although they retail in the higher end of the price range, if you want the ultimate in flexibility, this light may be an option.